Legalize Unpermitted Work

 Helping You Obtain a Retroactive Building Permit

-We at Construction Consulting Services know what exactly it takes to obtain a post-construction permit to bring any unpermitted structure into compliance.
+We at CCS Inc (Construction & Consulting Services) know what exactly it takes to obtain a post-construction permit to bring any unpermitted structure into compliance.
 We have a team of highly experienced permit expeditors who are well-versed about all the current laws regarding building permits and paperwork in Los Angeles.
 Over the years, we have helped thousands of homeowners get their unpermitted work retroactively permitted among the communities we serve.

 No matter what the nature and size of your unpermitted work, we can meet with the Building Department on your behalf, design and draft required documents, and communicate with the City Inspector during inspection to find the most economical way to bring everything up to code.